 In its essence Permaculture is a design science as applicable to food production as it is to the home, to work, and to the individual.
 It applies not only to the environment we live in, but to what we do and how we think.
 Permaculture pervades every aspect of life.

 Ethics of Permaculture

 The only ethical decision is to take responsibility for our own existence and that of our children.
 Cooperation, not competition, is the very basis of future survival and of existing life systems.
 Permaculture is guided by the following three overarching ethics:

 Care of the Earth: includes the care of all living and non-living things, plants, animals, land, water, air

 Care of People: promotes self-reliance and community responsibility and access to resources necessary for existence

-Benevolent Distribution of Goods and Resources: setting limits to population and consumption; sharing and distributing any surplus yield
+Reinvesting the surplus: setting limits to population and consumption; and giving back any surplus yield to earth and people.

 Yield is an important concept in Permaculture.
 System yield is the sum total of surplus energy produced by, stored, conserved, reused, or converted by the design.
 Energy is in surplus once the system itself has available all its needs for growth, reproduction and maintenance.
 Unused surplus results in pollution and more work.